What Is Motivation Psychology And How Does It Help You?

 Extrinsic motivation can also come in the form of punishment from an outside party.
 Maybe someone wants to keep their grades up in school so they don't have to repeat a class and waste time or tuition.
 A child may want to please their parents so that they don't get grounded.
 Motivation based on extrinsic factors may only be effective when the factor is present.

 Conversely, intrinsic motivation tends to come from within.
 It may be heavily based on Self-Determination Theory, and it can encourage you to engage in activities you personally enjoy.
-For example, you may want to beat a video game on the hardest level of difficulty because you want the satisfaction that can come from accomplishing something challenging.
+For example, you may want to beat a video game on the hardest level of difficulty because you want the satisfaction that comes from accomplishing something challenging.
 Intrinsically motivated people usually do not rely on extrinsic rewards, which can make it a more powerful form of motivation.

 The three steps of motivation: Goals and behavior